Briefing

 Tables in PDFs: Pulls out the table structure and keeps the relationships between cells.
 (PDF and table handling is supported; the exact behaviour is not fully documented.)

 Images with Captions: Reads image captions and folds them into the text.
-(Dify does support multimodal text-plus-image knowledge bases, see Dify Blog: Multimodal retrieval in the knowledge base.)
+(Dify does support multimodal text-plus-image knowledge bases, see Dify Blog: Multimodal retrieval in the knowledge base (opens in a new tab).)

 Multi-language Documents: Reportedly detects the language per chunk and routes each to a suitable embedding model.
 (Unconfirmed in official docs.)